HONEY CREEK WIND

 Wind turbines complement working farms because they allow for existing agricultural operations to continue around them.
 In addition, they help farmers by diversifying the rural economy and providing a steady source of income during lean years.

-The cost of wind energy has dropped more than 66% over the past seven years, providing a cost-competitive source for clean electricity across the United States.
-In addition to new jobs and sustained investments in local communities, benefits of wind energy include reduced pollution, increased employment, consumer cost savings, water conservation, and increased American energy independence.
+The cost of wind energy has dropped more than 66% over the past decade, providing a cost-competitive source for clean electricity across the United States.
+In addition to new jobs and sustained investments in local communities, benefits of wind energy include reduced pollution, increased employment, water conservation, and increased American energy independence.

 LOCAL ECONOMIC BENEFITS

-• Up to $18 million in county and township payments
+• Up to $15 million in township payments